joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/12/nyregion/nyc-mayor-debate-cuomo-mamdani.html

 **Twins' rotation problems grow as Bailey Ober struggles with hip issue, mechanics**\
-`Ober's not looking like himself and injuries to Pablo López and Zebby Matthews have turned the Twins' rotation from strength to weakness.`\
+`Ober's not looking like himself, and injuries to Pablo López and Zebby Matthews have turned the Twins' rotation from strength to weakness.`\
 https://nytimes.com/athletic/6422293/2025/06/12/twins-lose-rangers-bailey-ober-struggles-hip-mechanics/

 **Owner in Dominican Nightclub Roof Collapse Is Arrested**\